Kumpula Botanic Garden

 Buses running along Mäkelänkatu (some of the 60 and 600 series) stop at the Pyöräilystadion stop, which is approximately one kilometre from the Jyrängöntie gate of the garden.

 Trams 6 and 8 stop at Hämeentie.
-The walking distance from the bus stop to the garden is approximately 500 metres.
+The tram 13 stops at Nylanderinpuisto.
+The walking distance from the tram stops to the garden is approximately 500 metres.

 In front of the garden gate (Jyrängöntie 2), there are eight four-hour parking spaces for private cars and one bus space for visitors to the garden.
 You can also search for parking for private cars on Kumpula Campus (Pietari Kalmin katu, Ernst Lindelöfin katu, Gustaf Hällströmin katu and Väinö Auerin katu).
 As a rule, these spaces are metered.
 From the campus, you can reach the garden by a gravel road passing by the red-brick Accelerator Laboratory.
 Some parking spaces, mostly metered, can also be found under the Hämeentie bridge.